A retreat from arms control creates a dangerous nuclear reality

 Sharon Squassoni is Research Professor at the Institute for International Science and Technology Policy, Elliott School of International Affairs, at the George Washington University.
 Previously, she directed the Proliferation Prevention Program at the Center for Strategic and International Studies and was a senior scholar at the Carnegie Endowment for International Peace, both in Washington, DC.
 She has specialized in nuclear nonproliferation, arms control and security policy for three decades, serving in the US government at the Arms Control and Disarmament Agency, the State Department, and the Congressional Research Service.
 She received a Bachelor of Arts degree from the State University of New York at Albany, a master’s in public management from the University of Maryland, and a master’s in national security strategy from the National War College.

 Jon Wolfsthal is Director of the Nuclear Crisis Group, an independent project of Global Zero.
 Wolfsthal served previously as Special Assistant to the President of the United States for National Security Affairs and senior director at the National Security Council for arms control and nonproliferation.
-During his time in government he was involved in almost every aspect of US nuclear weapons, arms control, nonproliferation and security policy.
-Previously, Wolfsthal was the Deputy Director of the Center for Nonproliferation Studies at the Monterey Institute of International Studies, and served for three years as special
+During his time in government, he was involved in almost every aspect of US nuclear weapons, arms control, nonproliferation and security policy.
+Previously, Wolfsthal was the Deputy Director of the Center for Nonproliferation Studies at the Monterey Institute of International Studies, and served for three years as special advisor to Vice President Biden on issues of nuclear security and nonproliferation.
+He served in several capacities during the 1990s at the US Department of Energy, including an on-the-ground assignment in North Korea during 1995-96.
+With Joseph Cirincione, he is the author of Deadly Arsenals: Tracking Weapons of Mass Destruction.
+Wolfsthal is a non-resident fellow with the Carnegie Endowment for International Peace.

 About the Bulletin of the Atomic Scientists